ujjwalkar0/BBox-Label-Tool/README.md

 3. Fix the 'Example' filepath for convenience
 4. Change the image format from '.JPEG' to '.JPG'

+Training instructions

+The following are a modified version of the instructions found on the yolo website

+1. Strat by collecting images. the goal is to collect close to 500 img/class
+2. create a new folder in BBox-Label-Tool/Images We are currently trying to divide up our data set into 500 ish image chuncks
+3. run main.py and annotate images.
+4. run the convert.py script to format the annotations in yolo form
+5. Set up the darknet config
+6. run `./darknet detector train cfg/lockheed.data cfg/yolov3.cfg <weights(if needed)>`

 ## New Usage
 ### For multi-class task, modify 'class.txt' with your own class-candidates and before labeling bbox, choose the 'Current Class' in the Combobox and make sure you click 'ComfirmClass' button.